Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified for its hosting infrastructure, and GDPR compliant.
-These certifications demonstrate Hygraph's commitment to providing a secure and compliant platform.
-Source
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data protection.
+Note: For more details, visit the Hygraph Secure Features page.

 What security features are available in Hygraph?